 The Importance of Keeping a Low Credit Utilization Ratio

 The credit limit on that single line of credit in my name was just $300.

 I regularly put more than $200 worth of charges on the card each month between gas, groceries, and personal items like toothpaste.

 This caused my credit utilization ratio to skyrocket well over the recommended 30%, which kept my score low.

 As soon as I realized this, I applied for a second credit card, which increased my overall available credit.
 I kept my spending at the same level, so my credit utilization actually went down.

 When I increased my available credit but kept my use the same, my score increased.

 It’s been in the excellent range ever since -- but it would have stayed low had I not investigated why my credit score was low even without debt.

-Why “No Debt” Doesn’t Automatically Equal a Good Credit Score
+How “No Debt” Can Lead to a Low Credit Score

 This makes more sense if you understand what goes into determining your credit score.
 FICO scores are the scores 90% of lenders use when checking credit, so these are the most important to understand.